Life Outside the Terminal

 “You know when the job is done and there is no more to do.
 It is tangible — it isn't like business where the problem, the strive, the betterment never ends, it just iterates and usually misses a deadline and moves to the next.
 We've gotta remember those parts.”

-— On harvesting wheat on the family's 4,000-acre Montana farm
+— On helping with wheat harvest at the family's farm in Montana

 Through the Lens